mikeywaites/kim/docs/source/benchmarks.rst

 Below is the output of a benchmark written and maintained by @voidfiles.
 You can find the results here https://voidfiles.github.io/python-serialization-benchmark/

+Here's the output from the test suite using a Python 3 Docker container on a 2015 Mac Book pro with 8gb of ram.

 =====================  ========================  ======================  ==========
 Library                  Many Objects (seconds)    One Object (seconds)    Relative
 =====================  ========================  ======================  ==========